Pickett Road Connector Trail

 Both FPYC and Little League receive priority field usage at no cost.
 The travel leagues reserve the few remaining time slots.

-City of Fairfax about 2 months ago
+City of Fairfax 3 months ago

 As you begin to rebuild and change the City of Fairfax, please keep organizations in mind who desperately need fields for the community-based leagues serving the youth of Fairfax.
 Many are being taken away by the travel sports organizations and/or are having to be shared.
 Little League for example is losing 2 of the present 5 fields in your construction of Thaiss.
 Little League baseball has been a staple of the City of Fairfax for 68 years and has added Little League softball for the Fall of 2024.
 It would be wonderful for the city to consider adding Softball fields for the girls of our community.
 Please do not continue to eliminate what little is available.
 Please support Little League baseball and softball in Fairfax and consider adding more fields as opposed to eliminating those in existence.

-Cofxcres about 2 months ago
+Cofxcres 3 months ago

 I'm all for expanding our protected cycle infrastructure, but this seems like a weird choice.
 Especially when Pickett is right there, desperately in need of a road diet.
 It seems like installing a protected bike lane along the length of Pickett Ave. would be cheaper, less disruptive to the already limited green spaces in the city, and much more useful to all the citizens who try to get from Main Street to Lee Highway on what is currently an unpleasant and unsafe stretch of road.